 Are you in search of a career that will be both challenging and highly rewarding?
 Are you a born leader and communicator and hope to use your skills to shape the future of our children?
 If so, then you may be destined for a career as a primary teacher.

 The University of Newcastle can offer you a highly-regarded advanced teaching program that can have you teaching within two years.

 The Master of Teaching (Primary) will develop the knowledge, skills and dispositions you need for a successful career in teaching.
-You will be ready to walk into the classroom with confidence following the 60 days of professional experience integrated throughout the program.
+You will be ready to walk into the classroom with confidence thanks to our focus on Quality Teaching, the 60 days of formal professional experience and the many opportunities for contact with our partner schools integrated within the program.

 At the completion of your Master of Teaching (Primary) at the University of Newcastle, you will be equipped with the appropriate theoretical and practical skills and knowledge to flourish as a successful primary school teacher.

 You will enter the education system as a capable and professional individual with a well-developed sense of professional ethics.

 Upon graduation you will be eligible to apply for registration with the NSW Board of Studies, Teaching and Educational Standards, essential for employment as a teacher in NSW.
 Your postgraduate qualification will also support registration as a teacher in other jurisdictions both nationally and internationally.
 It may be of interest to you to take your qualification and pursue a position in countries across Asia, the United Kingdom and the United States.